A Foundation for Cultural Transformation

 • What is the difference between CEUs and CECH?
 CEUs are used to meet professional development requirements for participants in careers such as engineering, childcare, medicine, and counseling.
 CECH are continuing education credits for Certified Health Education Specialists (CHES/MCHES).
 CECH are provided by the National Commission for Health Education Credentialing (NCHEC).
 Please note: all participants will receive a Certificate of Completion at the end of the training at no additional cost.
 The Certificate of Completion is different than CEUs and CECH.

 • I am interested in other services you offer.
 How do I request a service (e.g., guide service)?
-Please complete a service request on our website here or email us directly at CHSC@montana.edu.
+Please contact us on our website or email us directly at CHSC@montana.edu.
 Thank you for your interest in our services!